Pohang Gyeongsangbuk Do, South Korea Travel Guide

 A blend of relaxation and scenic beauty awaits.

 Pohang has a local bus system.
 Taxis are widely available.
-Consider renting a car for exploring areas outside the city center or nearby Gyeongju.
+Consider renting a car for exploring areas in the suburbs or nearby Gyeongju.

 Summers are hot and humid, winters are cold.
 Spring and autumn offer mild temperatures and are ideal for sightseeing.
 Pack accordingly.